arup-group/a-carbon-tool/README.md

 At COP26, Arup committed to performing whole life carbon assessments on all building projects, new and retrofit.
 In addition to this commitment, Arup have open sourced ACT to enable anyone in the AEC sector to perform their own carbon assessment for their own project.
 In doing this the AEC sector can collectively work together in the challenge the planet faces in reducing carbon emissions - a task so big that it will require the entire industry to improve and work together.
 This is why a copy-left licence has been chosen for this carbon calculation tool, to encourage a collaborative environment in tackling this challenge while enabling everyone to benefit from new developments and improvements to the tool.

+## How to run the project locally

+1. Create a [Speckle app](https://speckle.guide/dev/apps.html#registering-an-application-on-the-speckle-server) and make a note of the id and secret
+2. Copy the .env.example file to a .env file
+3. Set `VUE_APP_SPECKLE_ID_XYZ` and `VUE_APP_SPECKLE_SECRET_XYZ` to be the values of your own Speckle app id and secret
+4. Run `npm i`
+5. Start app with `npm run serve`
+6. On the login screen, if your speckle app id and secret are correct/everything is working right, the xyz login button should allow you to log in

+To make the other login buttons work, fill in the other environment variables with different speckle app id's (or the same ones, but then the buttons would all do the same thing)

 ## Project setup
 ```
 npm install